India important actor in climate action, making fantastic efforts in renewable energy: UN chief

 At the event, the leaders will speak on their leadership challenges and how in the contemporary world, Gandhi’s values have inspired each of them in challenges they have faced in their political lives, when they were in office or outside office as leaders.

 Akbaruddin said these leaders from diverse geographies will speak on Gandhi’s leadership and relevance of Gandhian approach and values in the contemporary world.
-(AGENCIES)
+(PTI)

 Editorial